cityofaustin/projects/_projects/becoming-odd/managing-people/approach.md

 ---
-title: Our approach to managing people
+title: How to manage awesome people
-position: 1
+position: 0
 ---

 ## Header